open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/http-metrics.md

 **[1]:** MUST NOT be populated when this is not supported by the HTTP server framework as the route attribute should have low-cardinality and the URI path can NOT substitute it.
 SHOULD include the [application root](/specification/trace/semantic_conventions/http.md#http-server-definitions) if there is one.

 **[2]:** HTTP request method SHOULD be one of the methods defined in [RFC9110](https://www.rfc-editor.org/rfc/rfc9110.html#name-methods) or the PATCH method defined in [RFC5789](https://www.rfc-editor.org/rfc/rfc5789.html).
 Instrumentation MAY additionally support the closed set of custom HTTP methods defined in [HTTP method registry](https://www.iana.org/assignments/http-methods/http-methods.xhtml) or a private registry.
 Instrumentation MUST set the `http.method` attribute to `OTHER` if the HTTP request method is not known to the instrumentation.

+HTTP method names are case-sensitive and `http.method` attribute value MUST match a standard (or documented elsewhere) HTTP method name exactly.

 **[3]:** `network.protocol.version` refers to the version of the protocol used and might be different from the protocol client's version.
 If the HTTP client used has a version of `0.27.2`, but sends HTTP version `1.1`, this attribute should be set to `1.1`.